BDC Hamburger Icon

 How to choose a payroll service provider

 Choosing a payroll service provider is a crucial decision.
-Consider the following steps and best practices when finding the right solution for your business.
+When finding the right solution for your business, consider the following eight steps and best practices.

 1. Define your business’s payroll needs.

 Every business is unique and your payroll system must reflect that.
-Think about the following factors when defining your business’s payroll needs:
+Consider the following factors when defining your business’s payroll needs:

 • Company size: Do you need payroll processing for five or 500 users?
 If you choose a payroll provider that targets enterprise-level businesses, you may end up with more features than you need — and a high price tag.
 If you’re a small to medium-sized business, find a provider that works with businesses like yours.